bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **A Brief Introduction to Closures and Lexical Scoping in JavaScript**

-*“Writing in ECMAScript language without understanding closure is like writing Java without understanding classes”*betterprogramming.pub<a href="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*"Writing in ECMAScript language without understanding closure is like writing Java without understanding classes”*betterprogramming.pub<a href="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Demystify Closures**